Does Kratom Interact With Vardenafil (Levitra)?

 In lower doses, it acts as a stimulant.
 It’s used as an alternative to coffee for fueling late-night study sessions or long days at work.

 In higher doses, it acts more like an opiate.
-Similar to other opiates, kratom is often used to manage pain, anxiety, insomnia, and mood disorders.
+Like other opiates, kratom is often used to manage pain, anxiety, insomnia, and mood disorders.

-Here’s a quick look at a few common reasons for using kratom:
+Here’s a quick look at a few modern reasons for using kratom:

 What’s the Dose of Kratom?

-When considering how much to take, there’s always a couple of things you should keep in mind.
+When considering how much kratom to take, you should always keep a few things in mind.

 Formulaic amounts are never to be trusted entirely.
 These don’t consider things like body weight, method of consumption, tolerance, needs, etc.